 - Using the paddle attachment in the bowl of a stand mixer beat together the warmed milk with eggs, melted butter, 1/2 cup honey and salt.
 Add the yeast mixture into the bowl, mixing just until combined.

-- Lower the speed of the mixer and gradually add 8 cups of flour to the liquid 1 cup at a time.
+- Switch to the dough hook.
+Lower the speed of the mixer.
+Gradually add 8 cups of flour to the liquid 1 cup at a time.
 The dough will be sticky.

-- After all of the flour has been added, using the paddle attachment beat on medium speed for 6 minutes.
+- After all of the flour has been added increase mixer speed to medium.
+Knead on medium speed for 6 minutes.

-- Remove the dough from the paddle, form into a ball and place into a lightly greased bowl.
+- Remove dough from hook, form into a ball and place into a lightly greased bowl.
 Cover with plastic wrap or a dish towel.
 Let rise in a warm draft free place for 1 hour or until doubled.

 - After rise, punch down the dough and turn out onto a lightly floured surface or silpat.
 Divide the dough into roughly 1/4 cup portions and roll into balls.

 - Place side by side in a buttered 13 x 9 inch baking pan.
 Cover with plastic wrap and let rise in a warm draft free place for 1 hour.

 - Bake at 400°F for 12-16 minutes or until the tops are golden.